gramineproject/graphene/README.rst

 Graphene is a lightweight guest OS, designed to run a single application with minimal host requirements.
-Graphene can run applications in an isolated environment with benefits comparable to running a complete OS in a virtual machine---including guest customization, platform independence, and migration.
+Graphene can run applications in an isolated environment with benefits comparable to running a complete OS in a virtual machine---including guest customization, ease of porting to different OSes, and process migration.

 Graphene supports native, unmodified Linux applications on any platform.
-Currently, Graphene runs on
-Linux, FreeBSD and Intel SGX enclaves on Linux platforms.
+Currently, Graphene runs on Linux, FreeBSD and Intel SGX enclaves on Linux platforms.

 With Intel SGX support, Graphene can secure a |_| critical application in a |_| hardware-encrypted